Rocket.net vs WP Engine Hosting Comparison In 2026

 WP Rocket free with Rocket.net

-WP Rocket free with Rocket-net
+WP Rocket is free with Rocket.net

 I am not a fan of WP Rocket because FlyingPress is a better overall option.
 However, Rocket-Net allows you to use the WP Rocket plugin for free.